freddyb/homepage/content/2026-05-31-the-s-in-interoperability.md

 # What do we learn from this?

-Perfect interoperability not created through a specification, it needs constant maintenance.
+Perfect interoperability is not created through a specification, it needs constant maintenance.
 The ambiguity can only be removed through long-term commitment and regular feedback from implementations and users.

 The same is true for security: The SRI bug persisted for ten years and nobody noticed how implementations disagreed and corner cases were overlooked.